Learn about a free citation generator that can automatically generate a book citation and build your reference list in APA format.

 Three to Twenty Editors

-Format the citation within parentheses by entering the following:
+Parenthetical In-text Citation Format the citation within parentheses by entering the following:

-"et al." followed by a comma and a space.
+et al. followed by a comma and a space

 See Figure E3-1.

-Format the citation as part of the sentence by entering the following:
+Narrative In-text Citation Format the citation as part of the sentence by entering the following:

 last name of the first editor, followed by a space